Randall Library Home

 The university Physical Plant and Safety Office personnel regularly check alarms, fire extinguishers and other safety equipment.
 Randall Library must remain in compliance with instructions from these offices, as well as the Fire Marshall and North Carolina Department of Insurance.

-Every library staff member is responsible for observing the surroundings and reporting problems with the building to the Library Administrative Office.
+Every library staff member is responsible for observing the surroundings and reporting problems with the building to the Library's Facility and Events Coordinator and/or entering a requestson the Sharepoint work order tracking system.
 Particular attention should be paid to leaks, obstructions, unstable shelving, broken equipment and other potential safety hazards.
-Specifically, employees should:
+Employees should:

 1. Have a flashlight in each office and check flashlight batteries annually.

-3. Be aware of the location and proper use of fire extinguishers.
+3. Be aware of the fire extinguishers' locations.

 4. Emergency evacuation procedures.